jgbarah/Notes/debian-xps-13.md

 ## Current status

-* UEFI boot: doesn't work, I'm booting with a USB stick with rEFInd Boot Manager
+* UEFI boot: not working, I'm booting with a USB stick with rEFInd Boot Manager
 * WiFi (Broadcom): ok
 * Sound: ok
 * Suspend: ok
+* Camera: ok
+* Microphone: not working

 ## Some more useful information